-The University of Providence Master of Science Adult-Gerontology Primary Care Nurse Practitioner (AGNP) program prepares advanced practice registered nurses who demonstrate compassion, commitment and excellence to primary care for adult patients (adolescents through older adults), especially the poor and vulnerable.
-Upon completion of this degree, the graduate is eligible for the Adult-Gerontology Primary Care Nurse Practitioner certification and state licensure as an Advanced Practice Registered Nurse (APRN.)
+The University of Providence Master of Science Adult-Gerontology Primary Care Nurse Practitioner (AGNP) concentration prepares advanced practice registered nurses who demonstrate compassion, commitment, and excellence to primary care for adult patients (adolescents through older adults), especially the poor and vulnerable.
+Upon completion of this degree, the graduate is eligible to sit for the Adult-Gerontology Primary Care Nurse Practitioner certification and state licensure as an Advanced Practice Registered Nurse (APRN.)

-The Adult-Gerontology Primary Care Nurse Practitioner (AGNP) concentration program is grounded in the academic-industry partnership between the University of Providence (UP) and Providence St. Joseph Health (PSJH).
-The proposed program links to the mission, vision, and values through the institutional Core Themes and Strategic plan of the University and PSJH.
-The Division of Nursing, School of Health Professions, will administer the graduate program.
+The University of Providence is working to create a unique and exceptional Master of Science in Nursing- Adult Gerontology Primary Care Nurse Practitioner concentration (MSN-AGNP).
+The MSN-AGNP program is grounded in the academic-industry partnership between the University of Providence (UP) and Providence St. Joseph Health (PSJH).
+The program links the mission, vision, and values through the institutional Core Themes and Strategic plan of the University and PSJH.
+The MSN program is fully accredited by Commission of Collegiate Nursing Education (CCNE).